 - Distracted Driving.
 This mistake isn’t unique to truck drivers.
 Many people drive while they’re distracted and cause accidents.
 Typical distractions include using cell phones to make phone calls, text, or check social media.
 The driver could also lose focus on the road if they’re changing the radio station or trying to eat and drink while driving.

 - Reckless Driving.
 No matter if the truck driver is new or experienced, they can still choose to make unsafe driving decisions.
-Speeding and tailgating are dangerous when any motor vehicle is involved, but even more so with a big rig because it takes longer for them to slow down or stop.
+Speeding and tailgating are always dangerous, but even more so with a big rig because it takes longer for them to slow down or stop.

 - Inclement Weather.
 Drivers need to drive cautiously when the road conditions aren’t perfect.
 Driving in snow and rain requires more care and slowing down.
 Drivers should also look out for ice or blizzard warnings, in which case it’s probably safer to not drive.

 - Mechanical Failure.
-Trucking companies are supposed to regularly inspect their vehicles to make sure they’re safe to drive.
+Trucking companies must regularly inspect their vehicles to make sure they’re safe to drive.
 Failing to do so could mean putting a semi-trailer with faulty brakes, a bad engine, or broken steering wheel on the road.
 There’s also a chance that the manufacturer of an auto part made a defective product that broke while the truck was being driven.

 - Road Debris.
 Objects or other forms of debris in the road is dangerous for anyone to drive over.
 A commercial big rig driver could either get in a wreck because they swerved to try and avoid the debris or ran over it and lost traction with the road.

 Jackknifing: The Danger of 18-Wheelers